BruceEckel/ConfiguringForPants/2_run_tailor/README.md

 # Step 2

+- Copy the contents of the directory `1_install_pants` into a new directory and `cd` into it.

+- To make Pants runnable you must execute `chmod +x ./pants`

 - NOTE that running `./pants tailor ::` at this point accomplishes nothing, although it produces output that seems to indicate everything is OK.